-We commenced exploration activities on the tenements we acquired in July 2006 and since that time and up to December 31, 2007, have spent A\$8,943,385 on exploration activities.
+We commenced exploration activities on the tenements we acquired in July 2006 and since that time and up to June 30, 2008 have spent A\$11.4 million on exploration activities.
 We plan to continue our exploration program throughout 2008 and anticipate spending A\$5,000,000 on exploration.
 However, if exploration results are positive, we believe that we will be able to raise additional equity capital in order to progress our exploration program at a faster rate.

-As set out in Item 1 "Employees" the services of our Chief Executive Officer, Chief Financial Officer, General Manager Development and Resources, geologists, finance and clerical employees are provided by AXIS.
+The services of our Chief Executive Officer, Chief Financial Officer, General Manager Resources and geologists as well as certain clerical employees are provided by AXIS.
 At the current time, we have no plans to change these arrangements or employ any further persons.